sj-simmons/crypto/README.md

 The protocol would have to be modified, were the RSA scheme to even have a chance of being equally secure for all messages.
 Some flavor of *padding* (discussed below) is in order.

-Thinking about the (plain) RSA setup in algebraic terms is simple and natural, but the tight, wholly algebra structure leads to serious weakness, cryptographically.
+Thinking about the Plain RSA setup in algebraic terms is simple and natural, but the tight, algebraic structure with leads to serious weakness, cryptographically.

 Notice that of the  <img alt="$n!$" src="svgs/50c0357224674ab662b8ea5e5ca3eb8a.svg" valign=0.0px width="14.433101099999991pt" height="11.4155283pt"/> permutations of the set <img alt="$\mathbb{Z}/n$" src="svgs/5a25068b686730b0d5c6d3c047688395.svg" valign=-4.109589000000009px width="29.04502589999999pt" height="16.438356pt"/>, only <img alt="$\phi(n)=(p-1)(q-1)$" src="svgs/44a813ff292c05aaf762724c775fdc40.svg" valign=-4.109589000000009px width="152.75480549999997pt" height="16.438356pt"/>
 are of the form <img alt="$m\mapsto m^e$" src="svgs/b01d456ec4b11056a006a150293a1169.svg" valign=0.0px width="60.673720799999984pt" height="10.91968515pt"/>.
 If <img alt="$p$" src="svgs/2ec6e630f199f589a2402fdf3e0289d5.svg" valign=-3.1963502999999895px width="8.270567249999992pt" height="10.2739725pt"/> and <img alt="$q$" src="svgs/d5c18a8ca1894fd3a7d25f242cbe8890.svg" valign=-3.1963502999999895px width="7.928106449999989pt" height="10.2739725pt"/> are large then this is